 When I go for a walk in the morning I like to listen to an audiobook or a podcast.

 As I like to be productive and get the majority of my work completed in the morning, I find that going for a walk really helps to fire up the creative side of my brain.

 In fact, according to a study by Stanford University “walking opens up the free flow of ideas, and it is a simple and robust solution to the goals of increasing creativity and increasing physical activity.”

-Furthermore, the study stated that when compared with sitting, participants experienced an average increase in creative output of around 60%.
+Furthermore, the study stated that when compared with sitting, participants experienced an average increase in the creative output of around 60%.

-So, I invite you to just go for a walk in the morning, when it’s quiet and when there’s nothing or no-one to distract you and you’re able to be mindful and just appreciate what’s around you.
+So, I invite you to just go for a walk in the morning, when it’s quiet and when there’s nothing or no one to distract you and you’re able to be mindful and just appreciate what’s around you.

 There’s nothing better than a nice stretch to start your day.